devimur2021/BikeSharing_LinearRegression/README.md

 ## Approach
 Steps followed in the data analysis
--Data Visualization
+* Data Visualization
--Data Preparation
+* Data Preparation
--Modelling
+* Modelling
--Evaluation of the model
+* Evaluation of the model

 ## Conclusions